UU-Human-Evolution/1MB438/Lab_4.md

 comment from).

 1. For this analysis we will use the antibiotic resistance genes in **.fsa** format that we have already indexed and the annotation in **.gbk**.
-3. Run BLAST again, but this time using the whole plasmid
+2. Run BLAST again, but this time using the whole plasmid

 	`blastall -p blastn -i <contig.fasta> -d <resistance.fasta> -m 8 -o <contig_vs_resistance.blastn>`

-4. Run ACT
+3. Run ACT

-	either open an act window and use the menus "File->Open..." or specify the files to open in the command line:
+   Open an act window and use the menus "File->Open...", you should load the ORF file, the contig_vs_resistance.blastn and the resistance.gbk

-	`act <contig.fasta> <contig_vs_resistance.blastn> <resistance.gbk> &`
+	`act &`

 Like in Artemis you see the sequences with the annotated features (if any), except now you look at more than one at the same time.
 Scroll the bars to move along the genome, you might want to 'unlock' the positions to be able to move the two sequences independently.
 Try right-click and then find lock in the drop-down menu and turn it off.

 The window in the middle shows you the similarity between sequences.
-Intensity of the color corresponds to similarity.
-Red blocks have the same orientation (collinear parts) and blue ones have opposite orientations (rearranged).
+Intensity of the color corresponds to similarity. **Red blocks** have the same orientation (collinear parts) and **blue blocks** have opposite orientations (rearranged).
 Click on the bars to check the details (score, length, evalue).
 You can filter out poor similarities by moving the middle bar and setting higher sScore.
 The broad overview immediately gives you an idea about large rearrangements or co-linearity of the two sequences.

 Note the difference between BLAST blocks and genes.
 You can see similarity of a block shorter than one gene or containing several genes.
 You can read more in ACT manual [here](https://www.sanger.ac.uk/science/tools/artemis-comparison-tool-act).

 #####Question 1
-1. Describe the two contigs you chose.
+1. Describe the two sequences you chose.
 How long are they?
 How many genes were found?
-You can either use Artemis or the script fastaNamesSizes.py to figure out the contig lengths.
+You can either use Artemis or the script fastaNamesSizes.py to figure out the sequence lengths.
 Do not use Artemis to count genes, as this can be quite confusing.
-2. Compare the contigs with the genome of Bartonella grahammi using ACT and describe what you see: are they co-linear?
+2. Compare the sequences with the genome of Bartonella grahammi using ACT and describe what you see: are they co-linear?
 Are there any rearrangements?
-3. For each contig what is the average blast length hit sequence?
+3. For each sequence what is the average blast length hit sequence?
-*Hint: use AVG()
+*Hint: work on the sqlite3 database you created and use AVG()*
 4. Which of the contigs have most significant blast hits?( eval >1e-10)?
-*Hint: look at the queries of the orfs-table, use COUNT()
+*Hint: look at the queries of the orfs-table, use COUNT()*

 #####Question 2